 What is a Health Psychologist?

 Health psychology, a specialty of clinical psychology, offers further specialization in a variety of areas, including public health, community health, and occupational health.
-Health psychologists often focus their research on health care reform, community health education, or advocacy.
+Health psychologists often focus their research on healthcare reform, community health education, or advocacy.
 Many of these professionals work in clinical practice, private corporations, or government agencies exploring methods of pain management, intervention, illness prevention, and behavioral assessment.
-Others may become health psychology professors in a higher education setting.
+Others may work as health psychology professors.

 While some health psychology careers require only a master's degree, a Ph.D. is the industry standard.
 Health psychologists must be licensed in their state as clinical psychologists through the American Board of Professional Psychology (ABPP), and many also earn board certification in health psychology.
 To be granted licensure, ABPP requires a doctoral degree, a minimum amount of postdoctoral experience hours, and a passing score on a licensing exam.

 On this page, discover how an online health psychology program might be the right fit for you.